JonathanBennett/AkamaiOPEN-edgegrid-node/README.md

 	}).send(function (data, response) {
 	  console.log(data);
 	});

 ```
+#### Headers and Body Data

-Headers for the request must be supplied as an object as name : value pairs.
+Headers for the request must be supplied in an object as name : value pairs.
 You do not need to supply form-data headers or content lengths - that will cause authentication headers on the API.

-The request BODY can be provided as either an object or as an already POST data formed string.
+The request BODY can be provided as either an object or as a POST data formed string.

+## Reporting a bug

+To report a bug simply create a new GitHub Issue and describe your problem or suggestion.

+Before reporting a bug look around to see if there are any open or closed tickets that cover your issue, and check the [Akamai OPEN Developer Community](https://community.akamai.com/community/developer) to see if there are any posts that might address your concern.
+And remember the wisdom: pull request > bug report > tweet!

 ## Contributors

-Thanks to people who have contributed to this.
+A huge thanks to [Jonatahn Bennett](https://github.com/JonathanBennett) for creating and maintaining the original iteration of this project and to the following contributors:

 * [@dariusk](https://github.com/dariusk)
 * [@mdb](https://github.com/mdb)
 * [@ktyacke](https://github.com/ktyacke)

+__NOTE__: If you'd like to contribute please feel free to create a fork and submit a pull request.